kkemple/modular_js/README.md

 - **Module**: This layer is responsible for small sections of the application that are independent pieces of functionality.
 An example would be Twitter.
 The tweets feed is one module, search is another module, and posting a tweet is another module.
 All other modules should be independent of each other and the addition or removal of a module should have no affect on any other part of the application (site).

 ## So what does this framework really accomplish?
-The point of MODJS is force developers into creating reusable fully modular code that will allow a higher reusability rate with JS.
+The point of ModJS is force developers into creating reusable fully modular code that will allow a higher reusability rate with JS.
 It will all be written the same way eliminating consistancy issues and it will be fully adaptable to any development environment making it future-proof in regard to back-end framework changes.

 ## How does it work as a whole?
 By decoupling all the layers of the application you can drop in an entire base and some modules from previous projects and with minor updates you could potentially decrease development time by a large amount.
 It will also help developers adopt the latest application development methods and best practices.